 - 1. Follow the instructions for Initial Start Up on page 50 to connect manometers to the supply and manifold gas pressure taps and to start the water heater. - 2.
-Remove the manifold gas pressure regulator cover screw, see Figure 56 on this page and Figure 57 on page 52. - 3.
+Remove the manifold gas pressure regulator cover screw, see Figure 52 on page 51. - 3.
 Using a small flat tip screw driver turn the adjustment screw clockwise to increase manifold gas pressure and counter clockwise to decrease manifold gas pressure.